b4mboo/prophet/README.md

     gem 'pullermann'

+Even though you don't really need to configure Pullermann, as it ship with some default values for everything, there is an easy way override all these settings and customize Pullermann to fit your needs perfectly.

 To configure Pullermann for your Rails project, create a new initializer:

     touch config/initializers/pullermann.rb

 Inside that file you can set your options like this: